rascoro1/MacServiceManager/README.md

 # MacServiceManager
-Python class for Managing, Creating, Stopping, Starting and Restarting Mac services.
+Managing, Creating, Stopping, Starting and Restarting Mac services (Daemons/Agents). quick implementation of services all within python.
+No need to even touch a plist file.

 # Usage